 Why is there a fee for moving into the residence halls for recruitment?

 Yes.
 The residence halls do not open until Sunday, January 15 for students who are not participating in recruitment.
 The $80 fee for moving in early will cover increased operations and staff costs during that period.
+This fee is not refundable.

 Will Dining Services be available for recruitment participants?

 Yes.
 We have worked with Dining Services to provide a special meal plan for women participating in recruitment.
 There is $100 fee for this plan, which covers eleven (11) meals and will be charged to your Accounts Receivable once your recruitment registration is complete.
 The specialized schedule of meals will be distributed to all recruitment registrants in early January.
+This fee is not refundable.

 These rules govern all the participants in Panhellenic Recruitment.
 They are reviewed each spring, and changes are adopted by the Panhellenic Council.
 For questions or clarifications of rules, please contact Julia Hankins, the Assistant Director of Fraternity & Sorority Programs and Panhellenic Council Advisor.